jordanbchilds/Ludwig_2019/Progress_log.md

 - [ ] COMPARE effect of dups, and consensus sequence on STRAND BIAS
 - [ ] why in supposedly validated mutation load lineage plots in some samples the AF doesn't reach threshold

+## Thurs 7th April
+- [ ] Modify pipeline to work outside of rocket.hpc and slurm on a typical linux system